Andrei Cobeț

-Andrei Cobeț (born 3 January 1997) is a Moldovan professional footballer who plays as a forward for Slavia Mozyr and the Moldova national team.
+Andrei Cobeț (born 3 January 1997) is a Moldovan professional footballer who plays as a forward for Moldovan Liga club Milsami Orhei.

 Club career

 On 28 January 2022, he signed a one-year contract with Belarusian Premier League side Slavia Mozyr.
 On 20 March 2022, he made his debut for the club in a 3–0 loss against BATE Borisov.

 International career

 He has represented Moldova at under-17 and under-19 level.
 On 10 June 2022, he made his senior international debut for the country in a 2022–23 UEFA Nations League D match against Latvia.